robmuh/robmuh.github.com/_posts/2014-01-22-web-accessibility-vs-design-to-underline-or-not-to-underline.markdown

 ### Why so many links?

 While we are on this, why are their so many links on your site anyway?
-Can you imagine navigating sites like [this, my favorite example of a shitty site](http://lakenorman.com) with just tab?
+Can you imagine navigating sites like [this, (my favorite example of a shitty site)][shittysite] with just tab?
 Thank God for the mobile-first, responsive design movement and the HTML5 that enables it so wonderfully.